-When Jesus and the three disciples came down from the mount of transfiguration, the disciples asked, "Why then say the Scribes that Elias must first come?"
-The idea of the coming Elias must have been found by the

-Scribes in Malachi, the only book mentioning it.
-In answer Jesus speaks of two men who belonged under that title; first, one who was yet to "Come and restore all things, as the prophets have written;"(this must particul arly include Malachi) and second, John the Baptist who had already come.
+When Jesus and the three disciples came down from the mount of transfiguration, the disciples asked, "Why then say the scribes that Elias must first come?"
+(Matthew 17:9).
+The idea of the coming Elias must have been found by the Scribes in Malachi, the only book mentioning it.
+In answer Jesus speaks of two men who belonged under that title; first, one who was yet to "...come, and restore all things, as the prophets have written."
+(Matthew 17:10), (this must particularly include Malachi) and second, John the Baptist who had already come.

-Ascribing the name Elijah or Elias, (Elias is the Greek form of the Hebrew name Elijah, and is used in the N.T., the Hebrew form being used in the O.T. ) to these two men did not imply that that would be their actual name.
+Ascribing the name Elijah or Elias, (Elias is the Greek form of the Hebrew name Elijah, and is used in the New Testament, the Hebrew form being used in the Old Testament) to these two men did not imply that that would be their actual name.
 This is clear in the case of John, and we may safely assume it will be so in the case of the other who is yet to come.
-What the Lord meant is made clear in D.&C. 26:2, where it states that the angel Elias or Elijah, who appeared to Zacharias, gave promise that he should have a son, and that "he should be filled with the spirit of Elias."
-"And he shall go before him in the Spirit and power of Elias."
+What the Lord meant is made clear in Doctrine and Covenants 26:2, where it states that the angel Elias or Elijah, who appeared to Zacharias, gave promise that he should have a son, and that "... he should be filled with the spirit of Elias."
+(Doctrine and Covenants 26:2c).
+"And he shall go before the Lord in the spirit and power of Elias..."
+(Luke 1:17).
 Elijah, with the Spirit of God burning in his soul, transformed ancient Israel from a most degrading idolatry to the worship of the true God.
-It was in this Spirit that John the Baptist came, turning many of his generation to salvation; and it is in this Spirit that the future Eliases to come to latter day Israel, "to deliver them in the days of their captivity, from bondage; and to bring salvation unto them, when they are altogether bowed down under sin."
-(Gen. 48:11).
+It was in this Spirit that John the Baptist came, turning many of his generation to salvation; and it is in this Spirit that the future Eliases to come to latter day Israel, "...to deliver them in the days of their captivity, from bondage; and to bring salvation unto them, when they are altogether bowed down under sin."
+(Genesis 48:11).

 Jesus adds another important thought which coincides with many other prophecies regarding the work of the choice seer.
-Of the coming Elias, he "should come and restore all things, as it is written by theprophets."
+Of the coming Elias, he should come and restore all things, as it is written by the prophets (Doctrine and Covenants 26:2b).
 The Spirit of Elias is the spirit of restoration, and the Elias is a restorer.
 But that is just what other prophets have said regarding the choice seer as we have already observed.
-Lehi said of him that he should bring to pass "much restoration unto the house of Israel, and unto the seed of thy brethern.
+Lehi said of him that he should bring to pass "...much restoration unto the house of Israel, and unto the seed of thy brethren."
+(II Nephi 2:47).